davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 southern California Borderland and the linked clockwise rotation of western Transverse Ranges bedrock panels [Fig. 3; @Bohannon1995; @Wilson2005].
 This is in line with the Monterey slab’s limited down-dip extent as bounded by the Monterey-Farallon slab window segment shown on Figure 18.
-If the hypothetical Monterey “dangling slab” were of proper proportion to form the Isabella anomaly, then why were its effects on surface geology restricted to the Borderland and Transverse Ranges?
+If the hypothetical Monterey "dangling slab" were of proper proportion to form the Isabella anomaly, then why were its effects on surface geology restricted to the Borderland and Transverse Ranges?
 Epeirogenic transients that correlate to the